videojs/videojs-vr/README.md

 ## Oculus Rift and HTC Vive Support
 This plugin leverages the [webvr-boilerplate](https://github.com/borismus/webvr-boilerplate) project (which in turn uses [webvr-polyfill](https://github.com/borismus/webvr-polyfill) and [three.js](https://github.com/mrdoob/three.js)) to create a 'responsive VR' experience across multiple devices.

-Oculus Rift and HTC Vive playback requires Firefox Nightly with the WebVR addon, or experimental WebVR-enabled builds of Chromium.
+Oculus Rift and HTC Vive playback requires Firefox >= 55, experimental WebVR-enabled builds of Chromium, or via Chrome by enabling webvr in `chrome://flags`.
 Go to [WebVR.info](http://www.webvr.info) for more info.

 GearVR playback requires the latest Samsung Internet for Gear VR with WebVR support enabled.
 Go [here](https://webvr.rocks/samsung_internet) for more info.